MonKeyTreZor/MonKeyTreZor/README.md

 💪 Driven by self-discipline, I'm constantly expanding my skills and challenging myself to achieve ambitious goals.
 💼 On a journey to build expertise in programming, finance, and independent trading, aiming for financial independence and a highly-skilled career in tech.
 💞️ I’m looking to collaborate on open-source projects related to security, AI, or blockchain.
-📫 How to reach me: (ton email, LinkedIn ou un autre lien de contact).
+📫 How to reach me: monkeytrezor@gmail.com
 😄 Pronouns: he/him.
 ⚡ Fun fact: I'm not only an AI enthusiast but also inspired by mindfulness principles like those in "The Power of Now," blending tech with a balanced life approach.